Puneet-Sys/ToDoList/README.md

 1. Open Terminal in IDE.
 2. Move to the directory in which app.js file is present.
-3. Run the command app.js in terminal.
+3. Run the command `node app.js` in terminal.
 4. Open LocalHost(127.0.
 0.1) in browser.